Skip to main content

 Note: You will receive an email to check your Personal Admission Plan after your application has been processed.
 Contact Teresa Leland, tleland@jccc.edu, if you do not have an RN Personal Admission Plan within 10 days of submitting your application.

 If you have already completed the ATI TEAS test, go to www.atitesting.com and request your ATI TEAS transcript (Note: charges may apply.).
 ATI TEAS scores must be submitted before Feb.
-1, 2024.
+1, 2025Scores must be within three years of the Feb.
+1, 2025 deadline.

 Residency points are awarded to those who have submitted proof of residency in Johnson County or another county in Kansas.
 Residency is one of the criteria used in the selection process, accounting for 10% of both the pre-interview and the final ranking.